Inference on Individual Treatment Effects in Nonseparable Triangular Models: Empirical application: Childbearing and labor income

 \section{Empirical application: Childbearing and labor income}

-In this section, we apply the FVX estimator for the density of ITEs and our inference method to investigate the effect of family size on labor income.
-Understanding the relationship between the two variables is important for policy makers, however, estimation of the effect is complicated due to the simultaneity between the labor supply and fertility decisions \citep[AE hereafter]{angrist1998children}.
+In this section, we apply the FVX estimator for the density of the ITE and our bias-corrected JMB UCB to investigate the effect of family size on labor income.
+Understanding the relationship between the two variables is important for policymakers; however, estimation of the effect can be complicated due to the simultaneity between the labor supply and fertility decisions \citep[AE hereafter]{angrist1998children}.

 We revisit the 1980 Census Public Use Micro Samples (PUMS) previously used by AE and other authors.
-Following AE, we focus on married women between ages 21-35 with at least two children.
-The focus on households with at least two children is due to the identification strategy developed in AE and as explained below.
+Following AE, we focus on married women aged 21-35 with at least two children.
+The focus on households with at least two children is due to the identification strategy developed in AE, as explained below.
 Our outcome variable $Y$ is the sum of the mother's and father's 1979 labor incomes (in thousands of dollars).
 The binary treatment variable $D$ takes the value one if the mother has more than two children.
-The instrument proposed in AE is the ``same sex'' dummy variable that takes the value one when the first two children are of the same sex.
+The instrument proposed in AE is the ``same-sex'' dummy variable that takes the value one when the first two children are of the same sex.
 This identification strategy relies on parental preferences for a mixed sibling-sex composition: parents whose first two children are of the same sex are more likely to have an additional child.
-AE show that in 1980, the estimated probabilities of having a third child for women with same-sex and mixed-sex children are 0.432 and 0.372 respectively.
+AE shows that in 1980, the estimated probabilities of having a third child for women with same-sex and mixed-sex children were 0.432 and 0.372, respectively.
 Moreover, the difference between the two groups is highly significant.

-Our covariates $X$ include mother's education level (less than high school, high school, some college, college), the quartile in the age distribution, race (white, black, hispanic, others), and the sex of the first birth.\footnote{The three quartiles of the distribution of mother's age in our sample are 28, 31, and 33.} Following FVX, we drop observations in $X$-defined cells that contain less than $1\%$ of the sample.
+Our covariates $X$ include the mother's education level (less than high school, high school, some college, college), the quartile in the age distribution, race (white, black, Hispanic, others), and the sex of the first birth.\footnote{The three quartiles of the distribution of mother's age in our sample are 28, 31, and 33.} Following FVX, we drop observations in $X$-defined cells that contain less than $1\%$ of the sample.
 Our remaining sample has $224,962$ observations.